andrewnachtigal/Udacity-Data-Engineer/05-project-data-pipelines/README.md

 ## Data Pipelines with Apache Airflow

-The goal of this project is to design and implement an ETL pipeline to enhance data warehouse task automation and monitoring capabilities.
-An ETL Pipeline is a set of processes extracting data from an input source, transforming the data, loading it into an output destination such as a database or a data warehouse for reporting and analysis.
-Apache Airflow is a workflow management that allows data engineering teams to programmatically create, schedule and monitor complex workflows.
+This project is the design and implementation of an ETL pipeline to enhance data warehouse task automation and monitoring capabilities for a streaming music service.
+An ETL Pipeline is a set of processes extracting data from an input source, transforming the data, loading it into an output destination such as a data warehouse for reporting and analysis.
+The Apache Airflow workflow management platform is used to programmatically create, schedule and monitor the workflows.

-For this project, an ETL pipeline for a streaming music service company is implemented, employing AWS S3 and Redshift in addition to Apache Airflow.
-The resulting ETL pipeline will allow a streaming service to extract, process and load customer event data, and facilitate data analytics.
+The ETL pipeline for this project employs AWS S3 and Redshift in addition to Apache Airflow.
+The resulting ETL pipeline will allow data engineering teams to extract, process and load customer event data, and facilitate data analytics.

 ## Project Data